 So when can domain authority metrics be beneficial to your business?

-First thing’s first, you can easily find your site’s DA score using a web tool like the SEO Weather Domain Authority Checker or Moz Link Explorer.
+First thing’s first, you can easily find your site’s DA score using a web tool like the SEO Weather Domain Authority Checker, Small SEO Tools, Sure Oak, or Moz Link Explorer.
 With these secret weapons (available to anyone online) you can find your website’s DA score and use it to compare to your direct competitor’s DA scores.
 This will allow you to see where they may be sitting in comparison to your website, and possibly give you a benchmark to aim toward.

 It’s important to keep in mind that domain authority scores are a prediction tool and can be fluid due to changing industry factors.